Justice for Prosperity

 Highlighted Projects

-WhoDis, the informal shorthand for “Who is this?” is our tech-enabled investigation into subversion: the targeted undermining of our open societies and democracies by extreme-right, ultra-conservative, and populist parties.
+WhoDis, the informal shorthand for “Who is this?” is our tech-enabled investigation into subversion: the targeted undermining of our open societies and democracies by extremists, ultra-conservatives, and populist parties.

 To stand up against and call out this implicit aggression, we must match the singular dedication these actors have to their cause.
 JfP does exactly that: we investigate and expose actors, their tactics, and connections.